Calculate hiking calories by terrain, pack weight and elevation grade. Includes Naismith's Rule, elevation impact and backpacking data — Calculator4U.

 | Cross-country (no trail) | Variable | 8.0 | 650 | Vigorous |

-Use these MET values to calculate calories for specific hiking scenarios:
+Standard reference MET values used to calculate energy demands across specific outdoor scenarios:

 | Activity | MET | Description |